 9 am – 6 pm

-What makes this natural wonder especial is that, 117 families are living here.
+What makes this natural wonder special is that 117 families are living here.
 The homes are carved inside rocks, some of them 700 years old.
-Being built within the mountain, let the house to be cool during summer and warm during winter, since the rock acts as an energy efficient material.
+Being built within the mountain, let the house be cool during summer and warm during winter, since the rock acts as an energy-efficient material.
 Visiting this village is not only fascinating for its unique natural architectural style, but also for visiting the local’s lifestyle.
 Kandovan village is among the best places to visit in Tabriz.

-The rocky “Laleh” hotel has been constructed to welcome more tourists in this region.
+The rocky “Laleh” hotel has been constructed to welcome more tourists to this region.

 There are minibusses in Osku and also Tabriz you can take to Kandovan.